 Following the oil spill, the Alabama Department Public Health (ADPH), and Mississippi Department of Public Health (MDPH) officials, were concerned that some health effects, particularly mental health outcomes, were not adequately captured by routine surveillance systems.
 To address these concerns and assess the mental health status of the community, the ADPH and MDPH in association with the Alabama and Mississippi Department of Mental Health requested CDC assistance in conducting a Community Assessment for Public Health Emergency Response (CASPER) in Gulf coast counties.
 The goals of these assessments were to determine the general and mental health needs of the community following the oil spill, and to provide the state and local public health officials with information to guide responses and allocate resources.

-The sampling frame (assessment area) in Gulf Coast counties of Alabama and Mississippi were divided into three areas for the purpose of this assessment: (1) Baldwin County, Alabama; (2) Mobile County, Alabama; and (3) coastal Mississippi.
+The sampling frame in Gulf Coast counties of Alabama and Mississippi were divided into three areas for the purpose of this assessment: (1) Baldwin County, Alabama; (2) Mobile County, Alabama; and (3) coastal Mississippi.
 The first two assessment areas consisted of only the coastal portions of Mobile and Baldwin counties in Alabama.
 The assessment area in coastal Mississippi included all three of its Gulf Coast counties: (1) Hancock County; (2) Harrison County; and (3) Jackson County.
 These three counties (hereinafter referred to as ‘Mississippi’ [REF; published 210 article])

 A two-page data collection instrument was developed in coordination with Alabama and Mississippi Departments of Mental Health, the state health departments, and the CDC’s Division of Behavioral Surveillance of the Public Health Surveillance Program Office.
 The questionnaire included questions regarding dermatologic, and other physical symptoms and signs that had arisen or worsened in the previous 30 days, standardized questions on quality of life, mental health, and social context, as well as individual and household level exposure questions related to the oil spill